gkoukis/CODECO-ATHENA_RC-EdgeNet/README.md

 To run the specific example you need:
 + *kubectl* installed
 + a namespace in which you have access such as *<-n mynamespace>* when registered in EdgeNet
-+ a configuration file such as *<mycfg.cfg>* downloaded after registered in EdgeNet (this file needs to be replaced every few days to have access to EdgeNet)
++ a configuration file such as *<mycfg.cfg>* downloaded after registered in EdgeNet (this file needs to be replaced every few days to access EdgeNet)
 + the .yaml files